 Individuals interested in becoming an Examiner submit an on-line application generally available between October and December of each year.
 Returning Examiners as well as New or Prospective Examiners must apply for the year they wish to serve.
 Prospective Examiners should review the latest Examiner Guide and other documents found on this website.
 They contain information on the phases in the review cycle, training requirements, time commitments and the Code of Ethical Conduct.

-Examiners are needed for both the Virginia SPQA Recognition, Discovery, and Ones to Watch Programs.
+Examiners are needed for both the Virginia SPQA Award, Discovery, and Ones to Watch Programs.
 Requirements for each vary and the differences are noted in the Examiner Guide.
-To gain a better understanding of VA SPQA’s Programs and the context of an Examiner Team evaluation, Examiner applicants are also encouraged to review information on the SPQA Recognition Award, Discovery, and Ones to Watch Programs, which can be found on this website.
+To gain a better understanding of VA SPQA’s Programs and the context of an Examiner Team evaluation, Examiner applicants are also encouraged to review information on the SPQA Award, Discovery, and Ones to Watch Programs, which can be found on this website.

 Needed to Participate

 Individuals interested in being an SPQA Examiner should review the Examiner Guide (PDF).
 Also, to apply, complete the appropriate Examiner On-Line Applications, which can be found on this website during open season, which is generally October through December